tink-crypto/tink/README.md

 data.

-**Key Management** In addition to cryptographic operations Tink provides also support for key management features like key versioning, key rotation, storing and loading keys from key management systems, and more.
+**Key Management** In addition to cryptographic operations Tink provides also support for key management featuers like key versioning, key rotation, storing and loading keys from key management systems, and more.
 For example, if a cryptographic scheme is found broken, one can switch to a new implementation of the primitive by rotating the key without changing or recompiling code.